Khunmi/personal-website/_build/html/_sources/book/projects/etl.md

 4. Create a pipeline that loads your parquet files from an API to your Data Lake just as seen [here](https://github.com/Khunmi/Capstone-Project---Data-Engineering-ZoomCamp/blob/main/code/4_Spark_to_GCS.ipynb)

-6. Create a compute engine instance on Google cloud to enable you run a dataproc job within a severless environment which also gives the felxibility of scheduling.
+6. Create a compute engine instance on Google cloud to enable you run a dataproc job within a serverless environment which also gives the felxibility of scheduling.
 See [here](https://www.youtube.com/watch?v=osAiAYahvh8&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=56) for a video guide.

 7. Upload your python script containing your Spark job script to GCS and run your compute engine from the command line using the code below.
 Make sure you edit all parts that references my google cloud configurations to yours.